NielsRogge/Description2Process/README.md

 ```
 description = "First, the customer purchases a product.
 Then, the customer receives an invoice.
 Finally, the customer pays the bill."
 ```
-Alternatively, our data generation algorithm can create one:
+Alternatively, one can let our data generation algorithm create a random one based on the 120 scenarios mentioned in the paper:
 ```
+from description2process import data_generation
 description_df = d2p.data_generation.get_descriptions(ndescriptions = 3, nscenario = 70, start = 0, data_frame = True)
 description_df.tail()
 ```

 ### Contraction expansion
-Next, one can expand all contractions of the description, like "doesn't" and "isn't".
+Next, one can expand all contractions of the description, like "doesn't" and "isn't" to "does not" and "is not".
 This happens as follows:
 ```
 description = d2p.contraction_expansion.expand_contractions(description)
 print(description)
 ```

 ### Coreference resolution
-Subsequently, coreference resolution is performed, resolving references like "he", "she" and "it".
+Subsequently, coreference resolution can be performed, resolving references like "he", "she" and "it".
 This can be done as follows:
 ```
 description = d2p.coreference_resolution.resolve_coreferences(description)
 print(description)